bvdcode/TelegramBot.NET/README.md

 Ready-to-use **.NET Standard** library for convenient development of Telegram bots.

+> TelegramBot.NET is a production-ready .NET Standard library for building Telegram bots using an architecture familiar to ASP.NET Core developers.
+It allows you to define message handlers as controllers, inject services via dependency injection, and reply with rich content like text, Markdown, or inline keyboards.
+Setup is minimal: add your bot token, implement a controller, and you're ready to go.
+The library supports clean CI/CD with Docker and GitHub Actions and is available on NuGet under the MIT license.

 # Purposes

 Many people know the ASP.NET Core platform and its convenience for developing web API applications.